-The underlying foundation of these pillars is strong governance as the Investment Manager recognises having a good foundation of governance means that the other ESG risks and opportunities are more likely to be properly managed.
+The underlying foundation of these pillars is strong governance as the Investment Manager recognises having a good foundation of governance means that the other environmental, social and governance (ESG) risks and opportunities are more likely to be properly managed.

-The Fund aims to have positive impact by investing in companies whose products and services contribute to addressing sustainable challenges in each of the themes.
-For example, innovative medical device companies that can transform the lives of people living with long term health conditions would be allocated to the Health and Wellbeing pillar while companies that actively reduce water usage in the textile industry would be allocated to the Resource Efficiency pillar.
+The Fund aims to invest in companies that the Investment Manager believes provide products and / or services that are having a positive impact and contribute to addressing the sustainable challenges in one of the six sustainability themes.
+For example, innovative medical device companies that can transform the lives of people living with long term health conditions would be allocated to the Health and Wellbeing pillar, while companies that actively reduce water usage in the textile industry would be allocated to the Resource Efficiency pillar.